Azure/data-api-builder/docs/running-using-dab-cli.md

 dab start --LogLevel 0
 ```

+This will log the information as follow:

+- At startup
+  - what configuration file is being used (Level: Information)

+- During the (in-memory schema generation)
+  - what entities have been loaded (names, paths) (Level: Information)
+  - automatically identified relationships columns (Level: Debug)
+  - automatically identified primary keys, column types etc (Level: Debug)

+- Whenever a request is received
+  - if request has been authenticated or not and which role has been assigned (Level: Debug)
+  - the generated queries sent to the database (Level: Debug)

+- Internal behavior
+  - view which queries are generated (any query, not only those necessarily related to a request) and sent to the database (Level: Debug)

 ## Get started using `dab` CLI

 To quickly get started using the CLI, make sure you have read the [Getting Started](./getting-started/getting-started.md) guide to become familiar with basic Data API builder concepts and then use the [Getting started with Data API Builder (`dab`) CLI](./getting-started/getting-started-dab-cli.md) to learn how to use the CLI tool.